affanakhtar15/Induction-Programme-/README.md

 ### After having lunch we all were gathered in the auditorium.
 From there we have volunteered to the department visit where we had a conversation with all the teachers of the department.
 After the conversation respected teachers took us for a department tour and showed us all the labs and classrooms.
 ### That's how our first day ended.

+## **Day 2 (1 August 2025)

+### Our Day started with Expert lecture of "Universal Human Values" by "Dr. Priya Darshni Madam" in the auditorium.
+She told us that our deepest wish is everlasting happiness and prosperity.
+She explains that this comes from the right priorities—understanding ourselves, building good relationships, and then meeting material needs.
+Also helps us reflect on our dreams and worries, showing that there are always multiple paths to our goal.
+Together, they guide us to live with clarity and purpose.